edenchiang/PlayWithDataFoundry/README.md

 ### **Access data in Entity dataset with Script and IoT dataset**
 * [Script for passing IoT data to Entity dataset](examples/Script_for_passing_IoT_data_to_Entity)<br>
-	Collect data in questionnaire format host by Data Foundry, all you need to know is how to put your questions in Markdown language.
+	Access data in Entity dataset by operating data from OOCSI with script.

 <br>